The challenge: Develop a dating app for aussies that doesn’t make them uncomfortable.

 According to a new study by research body YouGov, a staggering number of Australians are now finding love using dating apps but we are a long way off being comfortable talking about it.
+In this article we look at the characteristics of dating apps and how to develop a dating app that makes users more comfortable.

-Interestingly, it also found that we are more ashamed of finding love on some apps than others. eHarmony ranked the highest in terms of respectability with a +50 net respectability score, while Tinder and Bumble rated very poorly at just +6.
-This discrepancy between platforms begs the question — What is it that makes one dating app more socially acceptable than another when it comes to looking for a partner?
+Interestingly, it also found that we are more ashamed of finding love on some apps than others. eHarmony ranked the highest in terms of respectability with a +50 net respectability score.
+Tinder and Bumble rated very poorly at just +6.
+This discrepancy between platforms begs the question – What is it that makes one dating app more socially acceptable than another when it comes to looking for a partner?

 If we start by looking at the mechanics of each of the apps, there are some obvious differences that seem to correlate pretty closely to an app’s respectability score.